 If your internet connection goes dead, don't bother trouble-shooting on the computer.
 Usually the problem is that your modem or router/base station have stopped communicating.
 You'll either see a message in Safari saying "You are not connected to the Internet" or that the web site couldn't be loaded.
 Or perhaps you can't get email to work.

 This is one page that makes sense to print out.
 When you need it, you won't be able to come here to read it!

 - Shut down the computer or put it to sleep.

-- Wake or start the computer.
-If you're using a wireless base station, you may have to choose your wireless network again from the wifi menu (near the time display at the top right).
+Wake or start the computer.
+If you're using wifi, you may have to choose your wireless network again from the wifi menu (near the time display at the top right).
 After about 10-15 seconds, you should be able to get online again.